tianocore-docs/edk2-FdfSpecification/3_edk_ii_fdf_file_format/34_[defines]_section.md

 specification code for backward-compatible changes, and increment the major specification number for non-backward-compatible changes.

-This revision of the specification adds support for multiple binaries in an FV or Capsule RAW FILE statement.
-Any FDF file that uses this feature must use the value `0x0001001B` in the `FDF_SPECIFICATION` statement.
-Older FDF files that do not use this feature do not need to update the value.
+This revision of the specification adds new features.
+Any FDF file that uses these new features must use the value `0x0001001B` in the `FDF_SPECIFICATION` statement.
+Older FDF files that do not use these new feature do not need to update the value.

 Conditional statements may be used anywhere within this section.